If you are missing most or all of your natural teeth, it can be difficult to eat and speak properly.

 Our Lake Charles-area offices accept most major insurance plans and offer financing through CareCredit®.
 No matter what your oral health needs are, Dr. Jeffery Hennigan and the dental team of Lake Area Dentistry are here to provide you with quality and affordable care.
 Our doctors emphasize preventative care as a means of saving you time and money down the road.

 A denture can deliver life-changing benefits.
-To schedule your initial consultation at one of our offices, serving patients in and near Lake Charles, DeQuincy, Kinder, or Sulphur, LA, please contact our office online or call:
+To schedule your initial consultation at one of our offices, serving patients in and near Lake Charles, DeQuincy, Kinder, Carlyss or Moss Bluff, LA, please contact our office online or call:

 "I Highly Recommend Lake Area Dentistry